feature-image

 ADVERTISEMENT

 Currie is a bit of a rare find because he’s an elite dual-sport athlete.
 While some services still list him as a three-star football recruit, his stock has exploded recently as major programs recognize his NFL-caliber frame and athleticism.
-Rivals got him ranked among the top 25 tight ends in the 2027 class.
+Rivals ranks him among the top 25 tight ends in the 2027 class.
 It’s only a matter of time before he climbs the tight end rankings.

 ADVERTISEMENT